Muzammal-Naseer/CDA/README.md

 ## Create and Save Adversarial Images
-<p align="justify"> If you need adversaries for visualization or adversarial training, run the following command:
+<p align="justify"> If you need to save adversaries for visualization or adversarial training, run the following command:

 ```
  python generate_and_save_adv.py --model_type incv3 --train_dir paintings --test_dir 'your_data/' --eps 255